 Clearly, in today's society there are digital footprints we leave everywhere, but what about how these prints are followed?
 An amazing level of capability has been developed, but how far should we let it go?

 What about embedding chips in humans?
-Should that be a "thing"?
+Should that ever be a "thing"?

 A Little Background and History

 Many years ago a Florida-based corporation named Applied Digital developed a small device called the VeriChip.
 This chip was approved by the United States Food and Drug Administration (FDA) in October 2004 and, with this blessing, was permitted to be implanted in humans.

 Many hospitals had even begun to equip themselves with chip readers after the FDA approval since the VeriChip was reportedly ready to roll in preparation for mass use.
 Initially, this chip was marketed for medical purposes, but its capabilities stretched so much further, it was later also used for security and automated data collection.